The Packing Slip: a Valuable Document or Mass Waste Product?

 A packing slip is a document created by the shipper that includes a complete list of items included in the parcel.
 This document can consist of SKU numbers, weights, dimensions, and quantities.

 The packing slip, also known as the shipping list, manifest, or waybill, can come in handy when your shipment comes in multiple containers.
 You can quickly reference which box contains the appropriate merchandise.
+Utilizing a route monitoring feature ensures that each shipment’s journey is tracked, providing real-time updates on delivery progress.

 The waybill is helpful for internal purposes and quality checks.
 Catching any discrepancies before the seller ships the items is very important for a company’s reputation.
 Even one error could affect future purchases from a buyer.

 Lastly, a packing slip is thoroughly scrutinized when shipping an item overseas.
 Many countries include a value-added tax or VAT on merchandise ordered from another country.
-Customs can estimate the value within the shipment very quickly by referencing the manifest.
+Customs can estimate the value of the shipment very quickly by referencing the manifest.

 Packing Slip vs. Invoice